Catherine Hokin tells the story of Birmingham activist and campaigner, Jessie Eden.

 In Birmingham, the only statue of a woman in the city centre is currently Queen Victoria.
 As part of the 1918 commemorations, the City Council is compiling a list of heroic local women to inspire youngsters and, hopefully, give future developers a new direction when they are creating streets, buildings and statues.
 Jessie Eden is on the list – fingers crossed Birmingham finds a suitable memorial for an ordinary woman who truly made history.

 Catherine Hokin‘s debut novel, Blood and Roses, brings a new perspective to the story of Margaret of Anjou and her pivotal role in the Wars of the Roses.
-Catherine also writes short stories – her latest (a dark twist on Mary Poppins) will be published by Writers’ Forum magazine in January – and blogs monthly for The History Girls.
+Catherine also writes short stories – her latest (a dark twist on Mary Poppins) was published by Writers’ Forum magazine – and blogs monthly for The History Girls.